Casting - practice is the key!

 Developing a good casting technique is what makes the difference between being a successful fly fisherman or a frustrated one.

-The easiest way to become proficient is to simply practice against a wall outside your house.
+The easiest way to become proficient is to simply practice Use an outside wall of your house.
 All you need to do is place markers on the wall.
 Imagine you have a clock on the wall, now place markers at 11.00 and 1.00 positions.
 Now to start simply bring the line and rod upward in a lifting motion up and backwards.
 When the rod reaches a vertical position stop.
 Now as the line begins to straighten or fall you need to snap the rod back with your wrist from the 11.00 & 1.00 positions allowing the line to fly forward and land where you want it.
 Okay so it probably wont happen the first few times, but with regular practice you will become more proficent to the point where it becomes second nature.

 Once you've mastered this its time to expand your fly casting techniques.